 Why You Need More Than Webpages To Make An Impact Online

 Sure, your webpages give titles and placeholders for all the parts of your business that users might search for (SEO copywritten web pages are even better).
-But, there is more to having a good website than just the pages.
-Make an impact online.
-You want to draw consumers to your site and keep them there.
-And, you want search engines, like Google, to help lead them there for you.
+But, there's more to having a good website than just the pages.
+In order to make an impact online you want to draw consumers to your site and keep them there.
+And you want search engines, like Google, to help lead them there for you.
 That’s asking a lot from your pages alone.

 Make An Impact Online

-Posting new website content – like blogs, event calendars, and even images – and linking it to more content enhances the user experience and ups your online credibility.
+Posting new website content – like blogs, event calendars, and even images – and linking them throughout your website enhances the user experience and increases your online credibility.

-An Information Architecture is not a site map.
+Information Architecture is not a site map.
 It’s a plan that meshes all your website components together to help users access the content they’re interested in (without having to guess where it might be).
 Having to guess is called the creative burden.
-If your customers feel burdened you risk them leaving your site and losing an opportunity.
-An IA helps you follow a process for grouping and linking related content and displaying it following the rules of how people read online.
+If your customers feel burdened by your content, you risk them leaving your site and losing an opportunity.
+An IA helps you follow a process for grouping and linking related content, and displaying in accordance to the rules of how people read online.

-3 Ways An Information Architecture Can Help You Group Content On Your Website:
+3 Ways Information Architecture Can Help You Group Content On Your Website:

-Working with an IA helps you manage your website workload and add these content options to your website behind the scenes, when you create it.
+Working with an IA helps you manage your website workload and add these content options to your website behind the scenes.
 Tangible Words can help you identify what content is valuable to your target audience (like the best categories and tags to use).

 Tell us your website struggles and find out how Tangible Words may be able to help you overcome online challenges.